garth-c/PowerBI/README.md

 <img width="373" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/b3184f8e-17a5-4962-8d32-d5d715cb47fd">

 The last of the DAX calculations are for date related fields.
 These will be used to analyze temporal trends in the sales data.
-The first calculated field is to extract the calendar day of the week from the sale date field.
+The first calculated column is to extract the calendar day of the week from the sale date field.

 ```
 calendar_date = FORMAT(transaction_table[sales date], "dddd")